pnewhook/MVCContrib/src/T4MVC/T4MVCHostMvcApp/T4MVC Files/readme.txt

 HISTORY:

+2.6.60 (07-14-2011):
+- Added support for portable areas.
+Enabled by adding area named to PortableAreas in T4MVC.tt.settings.t4

 2.6.59 (07-12-2011):
 - Added commented out logic to show how to debug into the template (http://mvccontrib.codeplex.com/workitem/7144)
 - Ignore any class which name doesn't end with "Controller"